 The contractor is required to submit subcontractor best value recommendations to the Owner for approval for all subcontracts on construction manager at risk and design-build projects.
 The subcontractor best value recommendations shall be bound in a three ring binder and contain the following

-A transmittal letter summarizing the contents of the recommendation package and recommended subcontractors

-Subcontractor evaluation and methodology
+A transmittal letter summarizing the contents of the recommendation package and recommended subcontractors Subcontractor evaluation and methodology Subcontractor Proposals Technical Proposals HUB Plans structural subs, elevator installation, and subs working on the building skin.

-Subcontractor Proposals

-Technical Proposals

-HUB Plans

 Shop Drawings and Submittals